Subtitles: Automatic captioning

-Some programs and online software allow automatic captions, mainly using speech-to-text features.
+Some programs and online software allow automatic captions, constructed mainly by way of speech-to-text technology.
+For example, on YouTube, automatic captions are available in a variety of languages.

-For example, on YouTube, automatic captions are available in English, Dutch, French, German, Italian, Japanese, Korean, Portuguese, Russian, Indonesian, and Spanish.
-If automatic captions are available for the language, they will automatically be published on the video.
+Automatic captions are generally less accurate than human-typed captions as they regularly fail to distinguish between homophones—similar-sounding words, such as “to", “two", and “too".
+This can be particularly disruptive to the ready understanding of educational material, such as lecture recordings, that can often include uncommon vocabulary and proper nouns.
+This problem can be compounded if audio quality is poor, if the speaker is indistinct, or if multiple speakers overlap.
+Disability-rights groups have emphasised the need for automatic captions to be human-reviewed prior to publication, particularly in cases where students' grades may be adversely affected by such inadequate captioning.

 Same-language captions

-Same-language captions, i.e., without translation, were primarily intended as an aid for people who are deaf or hard-of-hearing.
+Same-language captions, i.e., those which do not provide a translation, are primarily intended as an aid for the Deaf or hard-of-hearing.

 Closed captions

 Closed captioning is the American term for closed subtitles specifically intended for people who are deaf or hard-of-hearing.
-These are a transcription rather than a translation, and usually also contain lyrics and descriptions of important non-dialogue audio such as (SIGHS), (WIND HOWLING), ("SONG TITLE" PLAYING), (KISSES), (THUNDER RUMBLING) and (DOOR CREAKING).
+These are a transcription rather than a translation, and usually also contain lyrics and descriptions of important non-dialogue audio such as (SIGHS), (WIND HOWLING), ("SONG TITLE" PLAYING), (KISSES), (THUNDER RUMBLING), (LAUGHTER), (PANTING), (CAT YOWLS), (GLASS SHATTERS) and (DOOR CREAKING).
 From the expression "closed captions", the word "caption" has in recent years come to mean a subtitle intended for the deaf or hard-of-hearing, be it "open" or "closed".
 In British English, "subtitles" usually refers to subtitles for the deaf or hard-of-hearing (SDH); however, the term "SDH" is sometimes used when there is a need to make a distinction between the two.